alexander-pick/MKMEye/README.md

 08.10.2017
 - finally added the list feature, csv export + collected upload
 - further improved detection
-- started to integrate experimental ocr to determain the correct language
+- started to integrate experimental ocr to determine the correct language

 07.10.2017
-- improved detection, switched from mysql to sqlite
+- improved detection switched from mysql to sqlite

 11.04.17
-- inital release
+- initial release

 #### The GUI has 5 Hotkeys